DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-filter-row.md

 lessThan? | string | 'Less than' | The 'lessThan' filter operation name. lessThanOrEqual? | string | 'Less than or equal to' | The 'lessThanOrEqual' filter operation name.

+Note: there is also possible to define custom messages for the TableFilterRow (see [demo](../guides/filtering.md#CustomFilterOperations))

 ## Plugin Components

 Name | Properties | Description